scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 The Schrödinger Materials Science Suite [Schr]_ is a proprietary computational chemistry/physics platform that streamlines materials discovery workflows into a single graphical user interface (Materials Science Maestro).
 The interface is a single portal for structure building and enumeration, physics-based modeling and machine learning, visualization and analysis.
 Tying together the various modules are a wide variety of scientific packages, some of which are proprietary to Schrödinger, Inc., some of which are open-source and many of which blend the two to optimize capabilities and efficiency.
-For example, the main simulation engine for molecular quantum mechanics is Jaguar [Jaguar]_ proprietary code.
+For example, the main simulation engine for molecular quantum mechanics is the Jaguar [Jaguar]_ proprietary code.
-Proprietary classical molecular dynamics code Desmond (distributed by Schrödinger, Inc.) [Desmond]_ is used to obtain physical properties of soft materials, surfaces and polymers.
+The proprietary classical molecular dynamics code Desmond (distributed by Schrödinger, Inc.) [Desmond]_ is used to obtain physical properties of soft materials, surfaces and polymers.
-For periodic quantum mechanics, the main simulation engine is Quantum ESPRESSO (QE) [QE]_ open source code.
+For periodic quantum mechanics, the main simulation engine is the open source code Quantum ESPRESSO (QE) [QE]_.
-One of the co-authors of this proceedings (A. Fonari) contributes to the QE code in order to make integration with the Materials suite more seamless and less error-prone.
+One of the co-authors of this proceedings (A. Fonari) contributes to the QE code in order to make integration with the Materials Suite more seamless and less error-prone.
-Also there is a push to use portable ``XML`` format as the input/output format for QE, this has been implemented in the Python open source qeschema code [qeschema]_.
+As part of this integration, support for using the portable ``XML`` format for input and output in QE has been implemented in the open source Python package qeschema [qeschema]_.

 Figure :ref:`fig2` gives an overview of some of the various products that compose the Schrödinger Materials Science Suite.
-The various workflows are implemented mainly in Python (some of them described below), calling on proprietary or open-source code where appropriate, again, to improve the performance of the software and reduce overall maintenance.
+The various workflows are implemented mainly in Python (some of them described below), calling on proprietary or open-source code where appropriate, to improve the performance of the software and reduce overall maintenance.

 The materials discovery cycle can be run in a high-throughput manner, enumerating different structure modifications in a systematic fashion, such as doping ratio in a semiconductor or depositing different adsorbates.
 As we will detail herein, there are several open source packages that allow the user to generate a large number of structures, run calculations in high throughput manner and analyze the results.
-For example, pymatgen open source package [pymatgen]_ facilitates generation and analysis of periodic structures.
+For example, the open source package pymatgen [pymatgen]_ facilitates generation and analysis of periodic structures.
-It can generate inputs and read outputs of several packages, such as QE and also commercial VASP and Gaussian codes, etc.
+It can generate inputs for and read outputs of QE, the commercial codes VASP and Gaussian, and several other formats.
 To run and manage workflow jobs in a high-throughput manner, open source packages such as Custodian [pymatgen]_ and AiiDA [AiiDA]_ can be used.

 .. figure:: fig_product.png